dalesgit/obsidian/pages/10th-anniversary.md

   Is taking you for my **isha** "no matter what" a thing to be measured?
   “All Welcomed.
 All Loved.
 No Exceptions.”
   That's tough to incarnate.
+  10 years is 10 years of enfleshing "I love you" -- no matter what.

+  You asked once if there was "
 -
 -